Homogeneous isotropization and equilibration of a strongly coupled plasma with a critical point: Far-from-equilibrium solutions

 Our damping process, in particular, is very efficient.
 For instance, if we take $N=40$ as the number of radial grid points, setting the last three spectral coefficients to zero at each time step suffices to produce a well behaved numerical evolution.
 We illustrate this process schematically below\footnote{Another common way to do the filtering process is to use the Fast Fourier Transform (FFT).
 This is explained in the review \cite{Chesler:2013lia} and it is also used, e.g., in Ref.\ \cite{Attems:2017zam}.}

-For the time evolution we have used the Adams-Bashforth (AB) method, which is a well-known explicit multi-step method employed to solve ordinary differential equations.
-In particular, the third order AB formula is given by
+For the time evolution of Eqs. \eqref{eq:timevolB} and \eqref{eq:timevolphi} we have used the Adams-Bashforth (AB) method, which is a well-known explicit multi-step method employed to solve ordinary differential equations.
+In particular, the third order AB formula is given by,

-where the subscript $n$ denotes the position of the variable at the nth time step and $\Delta t$ is the time step value.
-Furthermore, since the AB method \eqref{eq:AB3} requires the time derivative of several previous steps it needs to be initialized with another method.
-In this work we used the Euler method for the first three steps.
+where the subscript $n$ denotes the position of the variable at the nth time step and $\Delta v$ is the time step value.
+Furthermore, since the AB method \eqref{eq:AB3} requires the time derivative of a few previous steps it needs to be initialized with another method.
+In this work we used the Euler method for the first three steps.\footnote{Note that to evolve Eqs. \eqref{eq:timevolB} and \eqref{eq:timevolphi} to the next time slice using the Euler method we just need to know the RHS of these equations on the current time slice.}